 The optional mode setting is available on all interfaces, and allows selecting the high-level behaviour of the interface from a number of modes.
-These modes affect how Reticulum selects paths in the network, how announces are propagated and how long paths are valid.
+These modes affect how Reticulum selects paths in the network, how announces are propagated, how long paths are valid and how paths are discovered.

 Configuring modes on interfaces is not strictly necessary, but can be useful when building or connecting to more complex networks.
-When not running a Transport Node, it is rarely useful to configure an interface mode.
+If your Reticulum instance is not running a Transport Node, it is rarely useful to configure interface modes, and in such cases interfaces should generally be left in the default mode.